 Modern Wheel Drive

-No direct connection Modern Wheel Drive and certainly none with Slough.
+No direct connection to Modern Wheel Drive and certainly none with Slough.
 Just an excuse to show one of these charming locomotives.
-This is 0-4-0 steam locomotive No 6 Padarn built in 1922.
+This is 0-4-0 steam locomotive No 6 Padarn built in 1922 and is fitted with an SLM gearbox.

 Part of the manufacture of these steam locomotives included the gearboxes.
 Modern Wheel Drive (MWD) was formed in the 1920s in Slough with a licence agreement to produce SLM gearboxes along with the marketing rights for them within the British Empire whilst SLM would continue to supply the rest of the world.